sholtomaud/phd/chapter3.md

+# Risk Governance

-# Risk Governance Methodologies for Unconventional Energy Production
+## Methodologies of Risk Governance for Unconventional Energy Production